 Jon Brodsky, country manager of Finder.com offered some sage wisdom on the crossover between accounting processes and enterprise resource planning with some anecdotal and data driven insights.
 Brodsky said:

-“Some people will see me in my day to day and ask, ‘Why is the person in charge sitting here like spending two hours going through receipts?’, and the answer is: I actually don’t do that at all.
+“Some people will see me in my day to day and ask, ‘Why is the person in charge sitting here like spending two hours going through receipts?’.
+The answer is: I actually don’t do that at all.
 In reality, I put a giant pile of receipts I send them off to our accountants and say: ‘Bye.
 Thank you again!’

 Moving to the Cloud

 Moving the ERP to the cloud is an essential step for mid-sized organizations.
-Enabling organizations with limited resources to gain automatic visibility and reduce the need to supplement it with spreadsheets amidst accounting, regulatory, and operating environment change.
+It enables organizations with limited resources to gain automatic visibility into their spend.
+It also reduces the need for spreadsheets amidst accounting, regulatory, and operating environment change.

 Steve Yu, the CFO of UCLA Law, told us that he landed on a cloud solution in his own practices after much research and deliberation.

 “So we went through different options for reporting and financial management.
-We looked at Workday and some other places as well but ended up with Oracle to to help us manage our finances to kind of get away from the proprietary software that we’ve built that are built off a mainframe that might like crash at any time, and jumping ahead now to cloud based solutions which are important and much safer.”
+We looked at Workday and some other places as well and ended up with Oracle.
+We wanted to get away from the proprietary software that are built off a mainframe that might like crash at any time.
+Jumping ahead to cloud-based solutions is much safer.”

-Now, let’s move on to looking at the spending tools needed for enterprise companies:
+Now, let’s move on to looking at the spending tools finance professionals need for enterprise companies: